sjasthi/python102_2024_abcd_projects/README.md

 [Project 110] (Prabhav Sai) Generate Word Document for review

-It will be same as Project 9 or 10.
 Here you are generating a WORD document through python program Every profile will be on a separate page of the word document.

-[Project 120] Compare Master version with the local version
+[Project 120] (Krish) Compare Master version with the local version

 Problem Statement: We (authors) are updating the write-ups on a google drive (which can be exported as EXCEL file).
 This is the "Work in Process" working document.